varju/aws-cdk/packages/@aws-cdk/aws-apigatewayv2/README.md

 declare const defaultHandler: lambda.Function;

 const webSocketApi = new apigwv2.WebSocketApi(this, 'mywsapi', {
-  connectRouteOptions: { integration: new LambdaWebSocketIntegration({ handler: connectHandler }) },
+  connectRouteOptions: { integration: new LambdaWebSocketIntegration('ConnectIntegration', connectHandler) },
-  disconnectRouteOptions: { integration: new LambdaWebSocketIntegration({ handler: disconnectHandler }) },
+  disconnectRouteOptions: { integration: new LambdaWebSocketIntegration('DisconnectIntegration',disconnectHandler) },
-  defaultRouteOptions: { integration: new LambdaWebSocketIntegration({ handler: defaultHandler }) },
+  defaultRouteOptions: { integration: new LambdaWebSocketIntegration('DefaultIntegration', defaultHandler) },
 });

 new apigwv2.WebSocketStage(this, 'mystage', {